-The latest Confused.com car insurance price index, in association with Towers Watson, shows that car insurance prices remain in the descendent.
-The average cost of comprehensive car insurance for Q2 2014 stands at £579, which is a drop of 15% year on year.
+The latest Confused.com car insurance price index, in association with Willis Towers Watson, shows that car insurance prices have remained static in the first quarter of 2016.

 The average comprehensive car insurance price for Q1 2016 now stands at £671, a 14% increase on last year (Q1 2015 = £591).
 The last year or so has seen a steady increase in prices, after three years of continually falling premiums previously.

 Who's paying the most?

 The most expensive comprehensive car insurance premiums are being paid by young males (aged 17-20) in the Inner London area.
 Their premiums come to £2970 on average.